 Personal and environmental protection is key when transporting laboratory samples.
 Our couriers undergo Infection Prevention and Control (IPC) training designed to teach them on what to do and what not to do during pickup and delivery of samples in order prevent themselves from being infected, infecting others and contaminating the environment.
 For example, none of our couriers in Liberia who have transported highly infectious zoonotic samples for Ebola, Lassa fever, yellow fever, etc have been reported to be infected, which is a testimony to the good quality of the IPC training given to them.

 We are sensitive to the Global trending bio-security concerns.
 Our sample transport designs take this into consideration in terms of our equipment, routing, supervision, reporting and accountability.
-For 3years in Liberia (2015 to 2017), our couriers moved over 50,000 samples and we have managed to account for all samples transported
+For six (6) years in Liberia (2015 to 2021), our couriers moved over 120,000 samples and we have managed to account for all samples transported.

 Our couriers undergo a through and rigorous training in defensive motorcycle rider training before they start picking samples.
 The training enables the couriers to handle the tough off-road terrains as well as the urban traffic conditions.
 Every year our couriers are given a refresher training in order to make sure that they continue to adhere to what they were taught.